-Career Development
+Career Services

 Peninsula College offers courses, workshops, assessments, and advising to assist students who are interested in exploring a career pathway, major, or degree.
-In addition, the College website lists links that provide students with more information on career or major exploration, as well as tools and resources for job seekers and students.
+In addition, our website lists links that provide you with more information on career or major exploration, as well as tools and resources for job seekers and students.
 If you would like to meet with an advisor to discuss career exploration call (360) 417-6340 to make an appointment.

-Assessment & Placement Services
+Assessment and Placement Services